UA-ResearchComputing-HPC/hpc-documentation/docs/running_jobs/parallelization/index.md

 Multiple nodes can be accessed simultaneously on HPC, but memory is distributed rather than shared.
 In this case, additional software is needed in order to facilitate communication between processes, such as OpenMPI or Intel MPI.

 Please be aware of the type of parallelism used in your program.
-Some software is configured only for shared-memory paralleism and will not be able to use processors on multiple nodes.
+Some software is configured only for shared-memory parallelism and will not be able to use processors on multiple nodes.

 ## Implementation